W-Sho-Sugihara/RB139/study_answers.md

 Bundler is a Gem that uses a Gemfile to consolidate and determine the needed dependencies and their versions for your program.
 Bundler uses the Gemfile to download and install the needed dependencies for your program.
 Bundler further prevents your program from running gems from your library and only from those dependencies that you downloaded through the Gemfile.
 By creating a `Gemfile` and `Gemfile.lock` Bundler prevents your program from running the wrong ruby version, gem versions, rake version, etc and only run the versions that you determined in the `Gemfile`.
 Bundler must be installed on each version of ruby if using a version manager.

-44, What is Rake and why are they useful?
+44, What is Rake and why is it useful?

 Rake is a Gem that helps streamline project managament and developement by automating tasks when building, maintaining, testing, packaging and installing.
 Rake is included in modern ruby installation.